Professor Graham Currie

 Professor Jo Lindsay specialises in the sociology of families, consumption and the environment.
 She is currently working on the social dynamics of water use and conservation.
 She leads the project understanding social processes to achieve water sensitive cities.
 This is a multi-disciplinary study that brings together urban history, a large-scale representative survey and targeted focus groups to map historical and contemporary urban water use cultures and practices in order to better understand how and why we use water the way we do, and to use this information and evidence to better inform future policy agendas.

-Dr Selby Coxon
+Associate Professor Selby Coxon

 Dr. Selby Coxon is the Director of the Mobility Design Lab, Department of Design at Monash Art Design and Architecture (MADA).
 He holds a PhD, Masters and Bachelor's degree in industrial design.
 His professional career spans over thirty years working for both the corporate sector; Philips Electronics and Schlumberger and private consultancy; IDC and Anglo Nordic Design in Europe, Scandinavia and Australia.
 His research interests concern improvements and far-reaching ambitious interventions in the design of mobility, particularly public transport.
 He has undertaken research projects with a diverse group of organisations including Metro Trains Melbourne, Yarra Trams, Volgren, Transdev, General Motors and SNCF (the French national railway).

 Le Hai Vu is a Professor and ARC Future Fellow at Monash Institute of Transport Studies.
 He recently joined Monash University to lead research in Intelligent Transport Systems.
 Prior to joining Monash University, Hai Vu spent five years at University of Melbourne and eleven years at Swinburne University of Technology.
 His research interests include Intelligent transport systems; modelling and design of complex networks and loT, data analytics and visualisation for transportation applications.